 they can call for questions and refer their clients to.

 A financial professional sits in the living room of his client he has not seen in the last year for their annual review.
-As he discusses their finances and changes in the last year they mention that they received a hug settlement for medical damages.
+As he discusses their finances and changes in the last year they mention that they received a huge settlement for medical damages.
 The professional ask how they invested it.
 When told he finds he could have set up the same account and made a substantial commission.
-After some questioning the clients said they did not know he too could have helped with this particular investment in addition to what he had already done!
+After some questioning, the clients said they did not know he too could have helped with this particular investment in addition to what he had already done!
 What a painful and expensive lesson on keeping in front of your existing clients.

 When creating your first newsletter, resist the temptation to recreate the New York Times.
 Remember, you will be making this newsletter every month so keep it short.
 Also, your clients have limited time and attention for your newsletter.
 A suggested format is two full 8 1/2 x 11 pages folded.
 Short and sweet.

 Present useful and relevant information for seniors and retirees, but don't use the newsletter as a full page "pitch" about reverse mortgages.
-You can cover news relating to reverse mortgages or changes in products and interest rates, but keep the bulk of the information light hearted and informational in nature.
+You can cover news relating to reverse mortgages or changes in products and interest rates, but keep the bulk of the information light-hearted and informational in nature.
 Useful topics include:

 How often do you want your existing clients thinking of you?
-Well every day is not going to happen, but every month would be nice.
+Well, every day is not going to happen, but every month would be nice.
 This keeps a sense of connection between you as the loan officer and the borrower which is a great way to generate referrals and repeat business.
 Mail your newsletter at least 1 time every month.

 If you have a working email address, mail the newsletter by first class mail and also send by email.
-When sending as an email attachment use the Adobe Acrobat *.pdf format.
+When sending an email attachment use the Adobe Acrobat *.pdf format.
 It is universally recognized, easy to open and relatively small in size.

-Besides newsletters for clients you can use newsletters as a tool of educating and reaching potential and existing strategic alliance partners.
+Besides newsletters for clients, you can use newsletters as a tool of educating and reaching potential and existing strategic alliance partners.
 Again, keep the selling out of the equation, but rather serve them with useful information about reverse mortgages and aging.
 Short articles should end with "for more information call..."
 You want to build value in the eyes of the financial professional you are mailing to.
 Give them the information that reminds them that you are the expert in reverse mortgages they can call for questions and refer their clients to.

 Newsletters for clients and strategic alliances are not extras but an integral part of your overall marketing efforts.
-The cost of producing and mailing theses items is minor in comparison to the potential yield of quality leads and referrals generated.
+The cost of producing and mailing these items is minor in comparison to the potential yield of quality leads and referrals generated.
 Happy selling!